 The Challenges

-The touch registers of touchscreen smartphones in the market is highly dependable on the user.
-Varying factors also exists not only in the hardware part, but also in the software as the touch responsiveness also varies depending on the current running operating system.
+The touch registers of touchscreen smartphones in the market is highly dependable on the user as the device should scale to the users’ hand size to achieve more accurate touch input.
+Varying factors also exists not only in the hardware part, but also in the software as the touch responsiveness also differ depending on the current running operating system.
+In addition, according to the Agawi Touchmarks, smartphones running iOS is 2.5 times faster at responding to touch than Google Android.
+The Touchmarks benchmark measured the minimum app response time scores on the lightest possible apps, it measures how immediately they respond on a given device.
+Also, virtual keyboards, which are software components play a huge role in the typing accuracy of a smartphone.

 The Opportunity